 Case Study: State Nursery and State Seed Bank

-I learned through a one-sentence AP news brief that the state nursery and state seed bank were scheduled for closure due to budget cuts.
-I contacted a forestry source I’d worked with previously on articles, and asked if this was significant.
+I learned through an AP news brief that the state nursery and state seed bank, run by Cal Fire, were scheduled for closure due to budget cuts.
+I contacted a forestry source I’d worked with on a previous article, and asked if this was significant.
 He said it was of major significance, and these operations protected the genetic legacy of the state’s forestlands.
 The state nursery grows forest tree seedlings suited to specific elevations and latitudes, such that the trees are genetically suited to the area in which they’ll be planted, in terms of average rainfall, temperatures, etc. Without that trees may die prematurely, weakening forest health and creating more fire hazards.
 No commercial nursery handles this type of function, as seedlings are also grown on “speculation” a year or two ahead of time, based on anticipated needs due to fire risk and drought.

 The first article I wrote on this, for the Sacramento Bee, caught the attention of then-US Agriculture Secretary Ann Venemon.
 After reading it, she arranged for a $150,000 grant to rescue both operations.